FuelCell Energy Inc. (FCEL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for FuelCell Energy Inc. (FCEL) is $3.23, which is -$0.11 below the current market price.
-The public float for FCEL is 405.31M, and currently, short sellers hold a 14.08% ratio of that floaft.
-The average trading volume of FCEL on February 22, 2023 was 10.80M shares.
+The average price predicted for FuelCell Energy Inc. (FCEL) by analysts is $3.23, which is $0.02 above the current market price.
+The public float for FCEL is 405.31M, and at present, short sellers hold a 14.08% of that float.
+On February 27, 2023, the average trading volume of FCEL was 10.87M shares.

 Analysts’ Opinion of FCEL